openEOPlatform/documentation/getting-started/python/index.md

 ### Collections

-The EO data available at a back-end is organised in so called collections.
+The EO data available at a back-end is organised in so-called collections.
 For example, a back-end might provide fundamental satellite collections like "Sentinel 1" or "Sentinel 2", or preprocessed collections like "NDVI".
 Collections are used as input data for job executions.